mike501b/project2/README.md

 from sklearn.preprocessing import StandardScaler from sklearn.metrics import classification_report

+import tensorflow as tf -- This is used to import the model saved in the "Mike" folder.
+Certain teammates couldn't import this.
+The model can be run in the "Mike" folder if something goes wrong with this library import.

 ## Neural Network Classification Model
 1. The model takes features from the SMA strategy to predict the buy/sell signal.
 2. The neural network model is trained in the "MB Classifier.ipynb" notebook with two hidden layers and one output layer.